GAIA-Inova/decomposite-collections/README.md

 ### Summary

 This README has the purpose to cover the required technical efforts in order to generate the results analyzed by the project.
-You can find a more detailed and conceptualized explanation about it in ZKM website, both in [German](https://zkm.de/de/decomposite-collections) or [English](https://zkm.de/en/decomposite-collections) versions.
+A more detailed and conceptual explanation of this can be found on the ZKM website, both in [German](https://zkm.de/de/decomposite-collections) or [English](https://zkm.de/en/decomposite-collections).

 The overall technical goal was to train a dozen [GAN models](https://en.wikipedia.org/wiki/Generative_adversarial_network) to synthesize new images based on the catalog of 2 important Brazilian museums as the train dataset.
 The museums are the Museu Paulista (MP USP) and the Contemporary Art Museum (MAC – USP).
-Each GAN was trained with dataset composed by grouped cuts from the original artworks from each museum.
-Each group represent a category we would like to investigate and experiment on top of.
+Each GAN was trained on a dataset consisting of grouped cuts of original artworks from each museum.
+Each group represents a category we would like to investigate and experiment on top of.
-We defined a dozen of categories, but the ones used in this work are:
+We defined a dozen of categories, but the ones used in (De)composite Collections investigation are:

 - Sky
 - Flora